seachicken/inga/README.md

 `--base-commit <string>`

-Analyze the difference between the base-commit and the checked-out commit.
+Analyze the difference between the --base-commit and the checked-out commit.
 Set refname or SHA.
-If the github-token option is used, this option will be ignored and set automatically.
+If the --github-token option is used, this option will be ignored and set automatically.

 `--min-combination <number>`